 From ammunition to fine silver, air and moisture exposure tarnish and corrode metals over time.
 You can use your vacuum sealer to protect the shine on your silver cutlery and save yourself a lot of time polishing, Just make sure to wrap the cutlery in a cloth or thick paper before sealing, so that the fork tines or sharp knife edges don’t puncture the vacuum bag.

 If you want to protect ammunition, make sure to use the seal only function, not the vacuum and seal.
 Vacuum sealing bullets may cause the slug to “pop” out of the cartridge.
+You can add oxygen absorbers for extra protection.

 For the welders out there, one of the members of SurvivalMonkey.com notes that they vacuum seal their Broco exothermic cutting rods and underwater welding electrodes to keep them fresh, which reduces waste from boxes being open and rods being exposed to the elements.